codeFarmerJack/Manuals/VBA_Syntax_ENCAP2023.md

         MsgBox "Hello" & vbCrLf & "World"
     This code would display a message box with "Hello" on the first line and "World" on the second line. vbCrLf is commonly used when you want to concatenate multiple lines of text.

+# 7. CDbl
+    CDbl is a conversion function that stands for "Convert to Double."
+It is used to convert a value to a double data type.